 Backbone Support: Ongoing support by independent, funded staff dedicated to the initiative, including guiding the initiative’s vision and strategy, supporting aligned activities, establishing shared measurement practices, building public will, advancing policy, and mobilizing funding.
 Backbone staff can all sit within a single organization, or they can have different roles housed in multiple organizations.

-Deliverable 2: Summary of underlying rationales / empirical research
+Background

 The credibility to elicit commitment and convene for meaningful collaboration is powerful, and “by virtue of their office, elected leaders have the power to convene people from a variety of sectors to work on public problems.” [“Role of the Convener,” Policy Consensus Initiative] The White House can use its platform to call for action and elevate the visibility of external efforts that are aligned with the Administration’s goals and interests.
 In such cases, there is no formal partnership but external organizations respond to the president’s call-to-action, organically building their own coalitions to make financial and in-kind commitments that are aligned with national priorities.